-In 2023, we continued to broaden and deepen our investment through our Leadership Development Programs, incorporating the 3 E's of our development philosophy: Education, Exposure and Experience.
+In 2024, we continued to broaden and deepen our investment through our Leadership Development Programs, incorporating the 3 E's of our development philosophy: Education, Exposure and Experience.

-- For our Future Leader Program (FLP) that targets individual contributors wanting to take on their first managerial role, 198 employees completed this program in 2023 and a total of 832 employees have completed the program since its inception in 2019. - For our Accelerated Leadership Program (XLP) that targets current managers ready to move into bigger or more complex roles, 58 employees completed this program in 2023 and a total of 90 employees have completed the program since it began in 2022. - For our Strategic Leadership Program (SLP) that focuses on senior leaders to prepare them to move into the Global Leadership team, 20 employees completed program in 2023 and a total of 42 employees have completed the program since it began in 2022.
+- For our Future Leaders Program (FLP) that targets individual contributors wanting to take on their first managerial role, 110 employees completed this program in 2024 and a total of 955 employees have completed the program since its inception in 2019. - For our Accelerated Leadership Program (XLP) that targets current managers ready to move into bigger or more complex roles, 20 employees completed this program in 2024 and a total of 101 employees have completed the program since it began in 2022. - For our Strategic Leadership Program (SLP) that focuses on senior leaders to prepare them to move into the Global Leadership team, 42 employees completed the program since the program began in 2022.
+The program runs every other year and our next cohort will start in 2025 with 12 employees identified through talent planning and calibration.

-Upon completion of these programs, the majority of our people have made positive leadership career moves.
+Upon completion of these programs, the majority of our participants have made positive leadership career moves.